themadblogger/themadblogger.github.io/_posts/2007-08-08-Chicago-Toll-Roads-whats-the-deal.md

 image:
 categories: ''
 ---
-What's the deal with all the tollroads in Chicago?&nbsp;Really, why does TMB&nbsp;have to pay to drive on the highways, and then again to get off?
+What's the deal with all the tollroads in Chicago?
+Really, why does TMB have to pay to drive on the highways, and then again to get off?
 Implement a damn property tax Illinois and quit charging people to drive on your roads!